Tuesday, 20 May 2014

 In 2000, Eastwood directed and starred in Space Cowboys alongside Tommy Lee Jones, Donald Sutherland, and James Garner.
 Eastwood played one of a group of veteran ex-test pilots sent into space to repair an old Soviet satellite.
 The original music score was composed by Eastwood and Lennie Niehaus.
 Space Cowboys was critically well received and holds a 79 percent rating at Rotten Tomatoes,[202] although Roger Ebert wrote that the film was, "too secure within its traditional story structure to make much seem at risk."[203]
 The film grossed more than $90 million in its United States release, more than Eastwood's two previous films combined.[204]
 In 2002, Eastwood played an ex-FBI agent chasing a sadistic killer (Jeff Daniels) in the thriller Blood Work, loosely based on the 1998 novel of the same name by Michael Connelly.
 The film was a commercial failure, grossing just $26.2 million (US$34.4 million in 2014 dollars[28]) on an estimated budget of $50 million (US$65.6 million in 2014 dollars[28]) and received mixed reviews, with Rotten Tomatoes describing it as, "well-made but marred by lethargic pacing".[205]
 Eastwood did, however, win the Future Film Festival Digital Award at the Venice Film Festival for the film.

-at the top of his game and the legendary movies he has made, he always
+"Clint is a true artist in every respect.
+Despite his years of being at the top of his game and the legendary movies he has made, he always made us feel comfortable and valued on the set, treating us as equals."

-—Tim Robbins, on working with Eastwood.[6]
+Tim Robbins, on working with Eastwood.[6]

 The following year Eastwood found further critical and commercial success when he directed, produced, scored, and starred in the boxing drama Million Dollar Baby, playing a cantankerous trainer who forms a bond with female boxer (Hilary Swank), who he is persuaded to train by his longtime friend and employee (Morgan Freeman).
 The film won four Academy Awards for Best Picture, Best Director, Best Actress (Swank), and Best Supporting Actor (Freeman).[209]
 At age 74 Eastwood became the oldest of eighteen directors to have directed two or more Best Picture winners.[210][211]
 He also received a nomination for Best Actor, as well as a Grammy nomination for his score,[212] and won a Golden Globe for Best Director, which was presented to him by daughter Kathryn, who was Miss Golden Globe at the 2005 ceremony.[213]
 A. O. Scott of The New York Times lauded the film as a "masterpiece" and the best film of the year.[214]